Arlen22/TiddlyServer/README.md

  - Loads data folders using TiddlyWiki then forwards all requests to the listen command.
 All data folders are mounted on the path they are found at (e.g. `/personal/mydatafolder`)
  - Saves a backup of the original everytime a single-file TiddlyWiki is saved (if a backup folder is specified in the settings file).

+## Installation

+The guide at https://arlen22.github.io/tiddlyserver/docs/gettingstarted.html is the best place to get started.

 ## Short instructions